Introduction

 Students explore new technologies and problem-solving techniques, fostering growth.

-The competition is hosted physically in the university labs.
-The competition will consist of multiple coding challenges of varying difficulty levels.
-Participants will solve these challenges within a specified time frame using the Virtual Code Lab platform.
+The competition is hosted physically in university labs, consisting of multiple coding challenges of varying difficulty levels solved within a specified time frame using the Virtual Code Lab platform.

 University Level